spcruzaley/java-challenge-ac001/readme.md

 ## Technical Details

+*Please pay attention on the the advices listed below.*

 To start the development, please create a fork of this repository to your user account.
 That version will be used during the evaluation.

 You should implement more than a barebone algorithm.
 We are expecting a runnable application with a minimal structure.
 You should create an object model and use design patterns wherever they are appropriate, but try to keep things simple.